 - A Levels adjustment.
 See Lesson 1: Painted Portrait. - A Gradient Map adjustment.
 See Lesson 2: Collaged Photo. - The Dodge and Burn tools.
-See Lesson 4: Mixed-Media Masterpiece. - A Black and White adjustment (this is a destructive technique).
+See Lesson 4: Mixed-Media Masterpiece. - A Black and White adjustment layer.
 See Lesson 1: Painted Portrait.

 The techniques in this class are pretty forgiving, and the projects are meant to be more artistic in nature and not perfect.
 That's half the fun!